 WHO ARE THE KARAMOJONG PLEOPLE-UGANDA

-The Karamojong people were the former nomadic pastoralist before civilization, the Karamojong’s are situated in North Eastern Uganda.
+The Karamojong people were the former nomadic pastoralists before civilization.
+The Karamojong are situated in north-eastern Uganda.
 The Karamojong have lived in their area for so many years that they do their best to preserve their overall culture.

-The Karamojong people almost move half-naked as civilization is still hard to come their way.
-The Karamojong Nilotic pastoralists always promote and are so proud of their culture that is transmitted from generation to generation that they practice it daily.
+The Karamojong people almost move half-naked as civilization is still coming their way.
+The Karamojong Nilotic pastoralists always promote and are so proud of their culture, which is transmitted from generation to generation, that they practice it daily.
 Although some Karamojong have started to embrace the trending cultures in Uganda and the introduction of new technology,

-The Karamojong people have a unique culture and they know that cattle is a sign of being rich, in their societies the more cows that one got, the more they cherish you in the community.
+The Karamojong people have a unique culture, and they know that having cattle is a sign of being rich.
+In their societies, the more cows one has, the more they cherish you in the community.
 Farming is their secondary activity and is only done in areas where cultivation is possible due to the semi-arid conditions.

 The Karamojong look at women as the inferior people in their culture, and their important role is to stay at home, look after their husbands, and take care of their children.
 Karamojong men can marry as many wives as they can afford to pay their dowry for.
 A dowry is an important tool of marriage in the Karamoja region.